nishanbajracharya/py-transcribe/README.md

 python main.py tv-01-09.mp4 es
 ```

-This will output the following files in the project folder:
+This will output the following files in the source video folder:

 ```sh
 tv-01-09-es.srt